Teen Driving Safety Tips for Families

 We’re Here to Help

 Contact our personal injury firm you or a loved one has been injured in an auto accident in South Carolina.
 We offer a free consultation and 24-hour answering service.
 We have five convenient locations, with three South Carolina locations being fully staffed with full-time attorneys and experienced support staff, or we can meet you at your home or hospital, with evening and weekend appointments available.
-Call John Price Law Firm, LLC at 843-552-6011.
+Contact John Price Law Firm today.